romanagle/RNASSTR/README.md

 # RNASSTR: RNA Secondary Structure Repository

-**RNASSTR** is a curated benchmark suite and reproducible pipeline for evaluating RNA secondary structure prediction tools.
+**RNASSTR** is a curated benchmark suite and reproducible pipeline for evaluating RNA secondary structure prediction models.
 It provides standardized datasets, conversion utilities, and evaluation scripts to facilitate consistent benchmarking across various models, including [sincFold](https://github.com/sinc-lab/sincFold) and [MXfold2](https://github.com/mxfold/mxfold2).

 If you use RNASSTR in your research, please cite the following paper: